Mgajurel/InsuranceQuestionnaireAnaalysis/README.md

       {
         "carrier_id": "CID-001",
         "carrier_name": "Carrier A",
-        "carrier_query": "In the past 3 years how many Workers' Compensation claims were reported?", "choice_type": "Yes/No",
+        "carrier_query": "In the past 3 years were any Workers' Compensation claims reported?", "choice_type": "Yes/No",
         "conditions_remarks": []
       },